 Harbinger: A Journal of Social Ecology publishes analysis and commentary on a variety of political and theoretical questions relevant to social ecology.
-Harbinger will be relaunched as an online journal in late October, 2019.
+Harbinger was relaunched as an online journal in December, 2019.

 Harbinger, A Journal of Social Ecology, publishes analysis relevant to the growing social ecology movement and news of the activities of the Institute for Social Ecology.
 It is our intention to explore the theory and practice needed to help to create an ecological society, and to cultivate a generous intellectual outlook that can inform the principle of hope.
 Just as the outlook proposed by social ecology is concerned with both what is and what could be, so too is Harbinger and we will explore the tensions between the two.
 The central questions we address in the pages of Harbinger regard the process with which we must engage to create an ecological society, a society free of hierarchy and domination in all of its forms.

 A Utopian project, the cynics will snicker, and to them we proudly answer yes, it is a utopian project – but not utopia in the sense of an unachievable cloud-cuckoo land, rather what we explore are utopian ideas rooted in real existing potentialities.
 In the words of social ecologist Murray Bookchin we seek to “Be realistic and do the impossible, because if we don’t do the impossible, we face the unthinkable.”
 Harbinger will examine ideas that can allow us to transcend the given, to expand our intellectual frameworks, to give voice to our highest aspirations and our dreams for a decentralized, directly democratic, mutualistic and ecological society.